 I am a mixed media artist working in paper and cloth.

-My Story: When I was a child, I would visit my father once a month, at his apartment in San Francisco, (my parents were divorced) and not only would he take me to museums, plays, and craft fairs (and to Haight Asbury!) he encouraged my creativity by making things.
+My Life Story: When I was a child, I would visit my father once a month, at his apartment in San Francisco, (my parents were divorced) and not only would he take me to museums, plays, and craft fairs (and to Haight Asbury!) he encouraged my creativity by making things.
 In his kitchen, he had a card table set up, laden with treasures like glitter and pipe cleaners and crepe paper.
 We would work there together, during my visits.
 At each holiday, as I recall, he made me giant Easter eggs full of candy, or two foot high Christmas trees of crepe paper, that I would take home on the train (usually, the creations needed their own seat!)

 My mother, a working single mom of two, condoned my creativity by the simple unspoken rule, that if I was doing something creative (perhaps rearranging my doll house, drawing, or building a flag pole from broom handles in the backyard) she would not interrupt me to do chores.
 I was 16 when my mother brought home a stitchery kit (as a gift for a cousin.)
 I commandeered it and began my love of hand stitching.
 For many many years I worked kits of crewel work, needlepoint, and counted cross stitch.
 When I went back to school, in my late twenties, I took graphic design classes.
 I knew I loved working with my hands, but didn’t think I could ‘draw.’
 I went on to work in technical illustration, graphic design and marketing for about 15 years.